myklst/terraform-provider-st-namecheap/docs/resources/domain.md

 ### Required

 - `domain` (String) Domain name to manage in NameCheap
+- `max_price` (Number) Maximum price of the purchase domain
+- `nameservers` (List of String) Nameservers for the domain

 ### Optional

 - `min_days_remaining` (Number) The minimum amount of days remaining on the expiration of a domain before a renewal is attempted.
 The default is `30`.
 A value of less than `0` means that the domain will never be renewed.
 - `purchase_years` (Number) Number of years to purchase and renew.
 The default is `1`.
 The value must greater than 0 and less than or equal to 10

+### Read-Only

+- `domain_expiry_date` (String) The expiry date of the domain, stored in ISO 8601 format (e.g., `2024-12-30T14:59:59Z`).
+This field is computed automatically based on the domain's expiration date.
+- `domain_expiry_remaining_days` (Number) Number of remaining days before reaching the expiration date of the domain.
+This field is computed automatically based on the domain's expiration date.